Persuading a Wishful Thinker: Model

-On the other hand, we assume distorting beliefs away from the Bayesian benchmark is subject to some psychological cost.
-This assumption reflects the idea that, under a motivated cognition process \citep{Kunda1987,Kunda1990}, individuals may use sophisticated mental strategies such as manipulating their own memory \citep{Benabou2015,Benabou2016}\footnote{For experimental evidence on memory manipulation see, e.g., \cite{Saucet2019}, \cite{Carlson2020} and \cite{Chew2019}.}, avoiding freely available information \citep{Golman2017} or creating elaborate narratives supporting their bad choices or inaccurate claims to justify their preferred beliefs.\footnote{One can relate this possible microfoundation of the belief distortion cost to the literature on lying costs \citep{Abeler2014,Abeler2019} since, when Receiver is distorting away his subjective belief from the rational Bayesian beliefs, he is essentially lying to himself.
-We thank Emeric Henry for suggesting us this interpretation of the cost function.} Our assumptions on the cost function captures, in ``reduced form'', the fact that implementing such mental strategies comes at a cost when desired beliefs deviate from from the Bayesian rational ones.
-In contrast, \cite{Brunnermeier2005} model the cost of erroneous beliefs as the instrumental loss associated with the inaccurate choices induced by such beliefs.
-It is worth noting that \cite{Coutts2019} provides experimental evidence in favor of the psychological rather than instrumental costs associated with belief distortion.
+Wishful thinking is one possible manifestation of \emph{motivated reasoning} \citep{Kunda1987,Kunda1990}.
+It has been shown empirically and experimentally that motivated reasoning leads individuals to use sophisticated mental strategies such as manipulating their own memory\footnote{See \cite{Benabou2015} and \cite{Benabou2016}.
+For experimental evidence on memory manipulation see, e.g., \cite{Saucet2019}, \cite{Carlson2020} and \cite{Chew2019}.}, avoiding freely available information\footnote{See \cite{Oster2013} for compelling empirical evidence, and \cite{Golman2017} and references therein} or creating elaborate narratives supporting their bad choices or inaccurate claims to justify their preferred beliefs.\footnote{One can relate this possible microfoundation of the belief distortion cost to the literature on lying costs \citep{Abeler2014,Abeler2019} since, when Receiver is distorting away his subjective belief from the rational Bayesian beliefs, he is essentially lying to himself.
+We thank Emeric Henry for suggesting us this interpretation of the cost function.} Our assumption that the cost function is the Kullback-Leibler divergence between the receiver's subjective belief and the Bayesian posterior captures, in ``reduced form'', the fact that implementing such mental strategies comes at a cost when desired beliefs diverge from what evidence suggests.